HadoopGenomics/Hadoop-BAM/README.txt

 be in the CLASSPATH environment variable.
 If one wants to use CLASSPATH directly, it should contain the following .jars:

-   - hadoop-0.20.2-core.jar   For Hadoop 0.20.2; the appropriate core .jar file for other releases.
+   - hadoop-core-1.1.2.jar   For Hadoop 1.1.2; the appropriate core .jar file for other releases.

-   - sam-1.76.jar             Part of Picard, provided in this Hadoop-BAM distribution; later versions may or may not work.

-   - picard-1.76.jar          Ditto.

    - commons-cli-1.2.jar     Apache Commons CLI; provided by Hadoop in its lib/ subdirectory.
 Hadoop loads it when used so this should never be necessary when using Hadoop-BAM, but it is required in this build step.

+   - The provided Picard .jar files (named in the "Dependencies" section above), or any greater version at your own risk.

 The previous command will create the 'hadoop-bam.jar' file.
 For Javadoc documentation, run: